recommend-games/blog/content/posts/sdj_2020_3/index.md

 {{% color "#E30613" %}}***Spiel des Jahres***{{% /color %}} and {{% color "#193F4A" %}}***Kennerspiel des Jahres***{{% /color %}} winners are due to be announced on Monday, July 20.
 I promised [last time]({{<ref "posts/sdj_2020_2/index.md">}}) I'd be back with more detailed analyses and predictions.
 So here we go!

-Out of hundreds of games published in 2019 and 2020, the jury selected a total fifteen games they recommend, six of which they nominated for the two main awards.
+Out of hundreds of games published in 2019 and 2020, the jury selected a total of fifteen games they recommend, six of which they nominated for the two main awards.
 But who is the favourite?
 Who is the dark horse?
 Let's find out!

 # {{% color "#E30613" %}}*Spiel*{{% /color %}} or {{% color "#193F4A" %}}*Kennerspiel*{{% /color %}}?